Country visit to the Lao People’s Democratic Republic: inputs received

-The United Nations Special Rapporteur on extreme poverty and human rights, Philip Alston, will conduct an official country visit to the Lao People’s Democratic Republic from 18 to 28 March 2019 at the invitation of the government.
-His visit will focus on the links between poverty and the realization of human rights in the Lao People’s Democratic Republic.
+The United Nations Special Rapporteur on extreme poverty and human rights, Philip Alston, conducted an official country visit to the Lao People's Democratic Republic from 18 to 28 March 2019 at the invitation of the government.
+His visit focused on the links between poverty and the realisation of human rights in the Lao People's Democratic Republic.

-While all submissions are welcome and the questions below are not meant to be exhaustive, the Special Rapporteur would be grateful for comments that address topics such as:
+While all submissions were welcome and the questions below were not meant to be exhaustive, the Special Rapporteur was grateful for comments that addressed topics such as:

 - The nature of poverty and inequality in the Lao People's Democratic Republic, including how poverty is or should be defined, its prevalence, and its distribution.

 - The major challenges confronting those living in poverty.

 - People disproportionately impacted by poverty, including women, children, minorities, and people living in rural areas.

 - The most severe human rights-related problems that people living in poverty experience.